ZettelGeist/zettelgeist/docs/tutorial.md

 - There are a number of those (see Note Format page) because, as researchers, we know you might also want to "comment:" or write a "summary:" or add bibliographical information "bibkey:" and "pages:", and so on.

 - BUT this is completely up to you.
 You can add any of these in any order according to your needs.
-A completely valid note would just start with "note:" and then write the text of your note, including all the information you want to produce or record.
+A completely valid note would just start with "note:" and then just consist of the text of your note in the next line surrounded by quotations, including all the information you want to produce or record.
 That would work just fine.
 You could then save it as "note-01.txt" and it could be processed in ZettelGeist without a problem (after a couple of changes to the filename so it can be searched and used in the system -- more on that in a minute).

 - If you want the other elements, like title: summary: or comment: great, just add them too.
-As long as you name sections according to the list on the "Note Format" page, or listed in "zettel -- help", you can create notes however you prefer, with sections in whatever order you like.
+As long as you name sections according to the list on the "Note Format" page, or listed in "zettel --help", you can create notes however you prefer, with sections in whatever order you like.
 Basically, you are making up your own system (based on these universally valid "fields") and can treat any "file" as a blank notecard, just as you do when you buy a pack of 3 x 5 notecards at the pharmacy and make flash cards for a high school class.
 Fill them out as you like!

 ## So, with that flexibilty in mind, let's make your first note.

-## For now, just go to Google Docs (or Word, or...your choice -- but we will use Google Docs as the main example here since we all have access and some familiarity with this editor.)
+### For now, just go to Google Docs (or Word, or...your choice -- but we will use Google Docs as the main example here since we all have access and some familiarity with this editor.)

 - Start a new Doc.